-Today we discuss how to handle large datasets (big data) with MS Excel.
+Today we discuss how to handle big data with Excel.
 This article is for marketers such as brand builders, marketing officers, business analysts and the like, who want to be hands-on with data, even when it is a lot of data.

 Why bother dealing with big data?